KentoBaguetti/KentoBaguetti/README.md

-Hello i'm  Kentaro!
-I am a first-year computer science student at The University of Western Ontario!
+Computer Science student at the University of Western Ontario

-I am a passionate software developer looking to develop my skills and build interesting programs!